 01 of 12

-What not to miss in Mexico's capital city
+What Not to Miss in Mexico's Capital City

 Although Mexico City is renowned for its massive size and excessive pollution, crime and traffic, travelers who venture to the capital of Mexico will be rewarded with some impressive sights and sounds.
 As one of the largest cities in the world, there is an abundance of museums, archaeological sites, historical buildings and bustling markets to occupy a visitor for months on end.
 The choices can be overwhelming!
-To make the best use of your time, here are my top ten Mexico City sights to include in your visit.Continue to 2 of 12 below.
+To make the best use of your time, here are our top ten Mexico City sights to include in your visit.Continue to 2 of 12 below.

 02 of 12